Dennmak/Dennmak.github.io/_posts/2025-04-27-configuring-pat.md

 ![Screenshot 6](/assets/img/Screenshot 6 - Configuring PAT.png)

 Now, we're going to be configuring NAT overload (PAT).
-Input the same script that I have put in.
+Input what I have put in.
 This will configure PAT.

 ![Screenshot 7](/assets/img/Screenshot 7 - Configuring PAT.png)